Motion by mean curvature in interacting particle systems: Introduction

 \subsection{A more probabilistic approach}

 Soon after the publication of \cite{ESS}, Chen \cite{Chen92} generalized much of this work and simplified the proofs.
 Etheridge et al \cite{Etheridge} use his paper as their primary source of information about motion by mean curvature, so we will as well.
-The object of study in \cite{Chen92} is the reaction diffusion equation
+The object of study in \cite{Chen92} is the reaction diffusion equation (RDE) \beq \eeq where $\ep$ is a small rescaling parameter, $p$ is a bounded continuous function in $\RR^d$ and $f$ is the derivative of a bistable potential.
+Chen gives general conditions on $f$ in (1.3) of his paper \cite{Chen92} that guarantee motion by mean curvature will appear in the limit as $\ep\to 0$,

-Chen gives general conditions on the $\phi$ in (1.3) of his paper that guarantee motion by mean curvature will appear in the limit, but we will restrict our attention to the case in which $\phi$ is a third or fifth degree polynomial that is anti-symmetric around its central root $r_0$, i.e., $\phi(r_0-x) = - \phi(r_0+x)$.
+We will restrict our attention to the case in which $f$ is a third or fifth degree polynomial that is anti-symmetric around its central root $u_0$, i.e., $f(u_0-x) = - f(u_0+x)$.

-In the case of a cubic, the $1/\ep^2$ in front of the reaction term suggests that when $\ep$ is small the values of the solution will be close to one of the three fixed points ($-1$, 0, and 1) across most of the space.
+In the case of a cubic, the $1/\ep^2$ in front of the reaction term suggests that when $\ep$ is small the values of the solution will be close to one of the three fixed points ($u_-$, $u_0$ and $u_+$) across most of the space.
 Chen's results prove this and give quantitative estimates when $\ep$ is small.
-To explain the phrase ``motion by mean curvature'', we note that under some assumptions that we state later, he proved that the set of points at time $t$ where $u(t,x)=0$ can be written as a family of parameterized hypersurfaces $\theta \to \Gamma_t(\theta)$ where $\theta \in S^d$ and they evolve by